-With the Upper Clutha Lakes Trust and the Million Metres Streams Project
+With the WAI Wanaka and the Million Metres Streams Project

 In 2013, the New Zealand Ministry for the Environment reported that 60% of monitored rivers in New Zealand were unsafe for swimming.
 The Parliamentary Commissioner for the Environment lamented that without intervention, nearly every lake and river in the country would be deteriorating by 2020.

 One of the solutions?
 Riparian planting.

 These plants act as sieves and filter out unwanted sediment and bacteria before it enters the waterway.
 More trees also help shade the water, keeping the temperature cool and providing a better habitat for wildlife.
 The Million Metres Streams Project was born to help facilitate riparian planting across New Zealand, with the goal of planting a million metres of riparian margins.
 Million Metres makes it easy and exciting for everyone to invest in the health of our country’s waterways.

 The freshwater generated by the Southern Alps sustains all of Otago’s recreation, tourism, agriculture and dams.
 It’s also the source of all our drinking water.
 WAI Wanaka was formed in 2018 to protect our local waters and is made up of passionate individuals and businesses working to ensure our water stays clean.

 This year, the WAI Wanaka identified Cardrona Valley as having several issues that affect water quality.
 To find out more about these issues, click here.